-Imagine that drinking a cup of coffee from Starbucks gave you energy all day, while drinking the same amount from Dunkin Donuts gave you energy for a couple hours.
+Imagine that drinking a cup of coffee from Starbucks gave you energy all day while drinking the same amount from Dunkin Donuts gave you energy for a couple of hours.
 The same concept applies to our food choices.

 3. Make a plan, stick to it Medical students right now are in volume overload when it comes to study resources.
 With hundreds of options available to study with, we’re facing option overload compounded with the paradox of choice.